T.J. Dillashaw: High school

 While wrestling for Coach Jan Schulz at Bret Harte High School, Dillashaw was a four-time sectional qualifier and two-time California Interscholastic Federation (CIF) state qualifier.
 As a junior, Dillashaw placed fifth at the CIF state championships, and ended the season with a record of 45–7.
 He placed second at the CIF State championships as a senior to cap off a 52–6 record and finished with an overall record of 170–33.

 Collegiate

 With a successful high school career, Dillashaw received a full-ride scholarship to wrestle for Cal State Fullerton Titans.
 In the 2005–06 season, Dillashaw's freshman year, he posted a 14–16 record including a 10–8 mark in dual matches.
 He went 3–4 in Pac-10 dual meets.
 Dillashaw traveled to Ukraine in the summer of 2006 to work on his wrestling skills.
 Dillashaw's sophomore season was a more successful one having an overall record of 17–14 with an 11–4 mark in duals, including 5–3 in the Pac-10.
 In April 2007, he placed sixth in the University Greco Wrestling Championships in Akron, Ohio, at 132.25 pounds.
+In total, Dillashaw was a three-time NCAA Division I National Qualifier at Cal State Fullerton.